chef-boneyard/chef-provisioning/docs/blogs/2012-05-22-new-driver-interface.html.markdown

 ## Drivers, credentials and machine options

 Drivers are now identifiable entirely by a URL (like `fog:AWS:default` or `vagrant:~/vms`).
 To choose a driver, you specify its URL and the driver will be automatically loaded.
 URLs have a flexible format, and vary for what makes sense for each driver.
-Examples of setting driver URLs are [here.](https://github.com/opscode/chef-metal/blob/master/docs/configuration.md#setting-the-driver-with-a-driver-url)
+Examples of setting driver URLs are [here.](https://github.com/opscode/chef-provisioning/blob/master/docs/configuration.md#setting-the-driver-with-a-driver-url)

 Credentials for drivers can be specified, and Chef Metal makes it easy to specify these while keeping them out of your recipes (or anything likely to be checked in to source control!).
-There are many ways to specify them--see the [documentation](https://github.com/opscode/chef-metal/blob/master/docs/configuration.md#credentials-configuration-in-chef) for examples.
+There are many ways to specify them--see the [documentation](https://github.com/opscode/chef-provisioning/blob/master/docs/configuration.md#credentials-configuration-in-chef) for examples.

 Absolutely everything that is not credentials should be specified in machine_options.
 These are how you specify the OS you want to lay down, the keys you want to use to access the machine remotely, mount points, and everything else.  machine_options are generally specified in recipes, but may also be specified in configuration; details are [here]().

 ## Private keys

-chef-metal also helps you link up Metal to your private keys.
+chef-provisioning also helps you link up Metal to your private keys.
 The `private_key_paths` and `private_keys` Chef config variables let you tell Metal about sets of named private keys and paths where private keys can be found.

-By default, chef-metal will search for a private key named 'blah' in <config dir>/keys/blah, or ~/.ssh/blah.
+By default, chef-provisioning will search for a private key named 'blah' in <config dir>/keys/blah, or ~/.ssh/blah.

 This manifests, for example, when you bootstrap AWS servers: